bhlvoong/LBTATools/README.md

 ### 2. Fast and Easy ListController

 Writing iOS apps will almost always involve lists, lots and lots of lists.
-Most of these will be vertical but horizontal ones are quite common too.
+Most of these will be vertical but horizontal ones are quite common too.  **Only works for single cell type lists**.

 **Tinder Messages List Example**